brianpritt/csharpBandVenueTrack/README.md

 * _In browser window got to: localhost:5004/_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## This application conforms to the following specifications:
 * 1 THe application starts with two empty databases.
   * Input: _null_